krunch3r76/entropythief/README.md

 TO DO: windows compatible routines for named pipes and UI TO DO: adjust budget on the fly
-TO DO: detail design, original, self developed mvc model, etc
+TO DO: detail design, original, self developed mvc model, etc TO DO: develop a market strategy for better rates
 ```
 applications:
 have fun with a unpredictable and exotic stream of 1's and 0's!